 Consultancy

-Colin has many years experience of managing civil legal aid contracts in the private and not-for-profit legal sector and can advise on licensed and controlled work procedures, compliance and audit issues or simply identify practical and proven solutions to improve performance.
+Colin has 20 years experience of civil legal aid contracts in the private and not-for-profit legal sector and can advise on licenced and controlled work procedures, compliance and audit issues or simply identify practical and proven solutions to improve performance.
 He was also trustee of an NfP advice agency for four years.

-Colin is a founding member of ilegal, the online forum for the Social Welfare Law community.
+Colin is a founding member of ilegal, the online forum for the social welfare law community.
 He has been contributing his knowledge pro bono since 2006.
-Follow this link to read his latest posts.
+Follow this link to read his latest posts on legal aid matters.